 What Does Google Know About You?

 Even worse, most search engines are required to hand over the information they've collected if it's requested by a court or government agency.
-Considering the intimate role search engines play in many of our lives, this is an alarming thought.
+Considering the intimate role search engines play in many of our lives, this is alarming in terms of privacy protection.

 Think about what this means for you.
-How often have you searched for something out of curiosity without thinking about it?
+How often have you searched for something out of curiosity without thinking about possible ramifications?
 Are these searches things you would be willing to disclose to the world?
 Do you think your online searches should be used as evidence of your behavior or personality?
+This raises significant concerns about how to protect your privacy online.

 It seems silly to think that you could find yourself explaining to a jury that you only searched “how to get rid of a body” because you were watching Breaking Bad, not because you were planning to murder your neighbor.